Get the Muck Out! 3 helpful methods

 Fill a 5 gallon bucket with water from your pond or lake.

 Place a cloth (an old t-shirt works well) as a filter over the top of a second 5 gallon bucket.

-Step 3.
 Pour the cloudy, mucky water from the full bucket onto the cloth covering the empty bucket.

-If the water filters through the cloth and remains cloudy, leave the water as is for 24 hours.
+If the water filters through the cloth and it remains cloudy, leave the water as is for 24 hours.
 If the water has not cleared and the clay has not settled at that point, you have colloidal suspension.
-Colloidal clay suspensions are made of tiny clay particles, often smaller than bacteria.
+Colloidal clay suspension is made of tiny clay particles, often smaller than bacteria.
 Due to their low density, they often take a long time to settle to the bottom and can be stirred back up without much agitation.
 But, the real problem is that these tiny particles have identical ionic charges and repel each other so they continue to bounce off each other and will not settle out of the water column.

 Please feel free to email me or post questions you may have and I will respond accordingly.

 “I ordered the “Clear Pond” and applied as directed…The pond today is its natural clear beautiful aqua.
 Thank you so much.”

 Is your pond muck out of control?
 Is it time for a pond muck removal, but you just can’t figure out how to accomplish it?
 Often times pond muck and lake sediment are the result of millions of tiny clay particles that are in a “colloidal suspension”.
 Call 1-800-328-9350 or email email@example.com to know about pond muck control methods.
 Or go to the product page here. https://www.killlakeweeds.com/products/aquaclear-pellets

 Tagged in: pond muck, how to get rid of pond muck, pond muck removal, pond muck control